patel77/session-vscode/README.md

 Two things which makes Workspace different from standard folders -

-    Like the other answer you linked to, you can have workspace based settings In one Workspace you can open different folders which are not necessarily in the root folder which you open first.
+    you can have workspace based settings
+    In one Workspace you can open different folders which are not necessarily in the root folder which you open first.

 to have a workspace